Kate Walby

 Kate Walby (née Webster) is a broadcast journalist, and was a presenter for ITV Yorkshire's Calendar, but is currently a reporter for Lookaround.

 Based in Leeds, but originally from the Isle of Man, Walby was previously a reporter and presenter for the ITV Border regional news programme Lookaround.
 Whilst at Border, she covered the Carlisle floods of January 2005.
 Walby returned to Lookaround in late 2014.

-From 2006 to 2014 Walby was a District Correspondent for the Leeds and West Yorkshire area and the main Friday female co-presenter of Calendar presenting alongside Duncan Wood, John Shires, Jon Hill and David Hirst, and was one of the faces of ITV Yorkshire.
+From 2006 to 2014 Walby was a District Correspondent for the Leeds and West Yorkshire area and the main Friday female co-presenter of Calendar, and was one of the faces of ITV Yorkshire.